-The Fund has financial assets in the form of cash and cash equivalents, fixed income securities, listed equity securities, unit investment trust funds (UITFs) and corporate loans only.
+The Fund has financial assets in the form of cash, term deposit, fixed-income securities and unit investment trust funds (UITFs) only.
 As prescribed by SEC Rules, all of its assets are held by its custodian bank, Citibank, N.A..

-Office space of the Fund is provided by SLAMCI pursuant to the Management Agreement between them.
+Office space of the Fund is provided by SLAMCI pursuant to their Management Agreement.
 The Fund does not intend to acquire any real property in the course of its business.